Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Results

-\subsection{Can we predict trends in project health indicators?
+\subsection{How to find the trends of project health indicators?
 (RQ1)}

-We predict the value of health indicators for April 2020 by using data up until March 2020.
-That is, if a project is 60 months long (on April 2020), we predict for April 2020 using all data from its creation up until March 2020 (first 59 months).
+We predict the value of health indicators for recent months using data from previous months.
 The median and IQR values of performance results in terms of MRE and SA are shown in Table~\ref{tbl:med_mre}, Table~\ref{tbl:iqr_mre}, Table~\ref{tbl:med_sa}, and Table~\ref{tbl:iqr_sa}, respectively.

-In all these four tables, we show median and IQR of performance results across 1,628 projects, using all but the last month to make predictions for April 2020.
-For MRE, {\em lower} values are {\em better}.
-Gray cells denote better results; For SA, {\em higher} values are {\em better}.
-In all these tables, for each row, the best learning scheme has the darkest background.
+In all these four tables, we show median and IQR of performance results across 1,159 projects.
+For MRE, {\em lower} values are {\em better}, the dark cells denote better results; For SA, {\em higher} values are {\em better}, and dark cells denote better results.

-In these results, we observe that our methods provide very different performance with these 7 health indicators' prediction.
-In Table~\ref{tbl:med_mre}, we see that some learners have errors over 130\% (LNR, predicting for number of commits).
-For the same task, other learners, however, only have around half of the errors (CART, 67\%).
-Also in that table, the median MRE score of the untuned learners (KNN, LNR, SVR, RFT, CART) is over 50\%.
+In these results, we observe that our methods provide very different performance with these 6 health indicators' prediction.
+In Table~\ref{tbl:med_mre}, we see that some learners have errors over 100\% (LNR, predicting for number of commits).
+For the same task, other learners, however, only have around half of the errors (CART, 54\%).
+Also in that table, when predicting number of commits, the median MRE scores of the untuned learners (KNN, LNR, SVR, RFT, CART) are over 50\%.
 That is, these estimates are often wrong by a factor of two, or more.
-Another thing to observe is that untuned CART usually has lower MRE and higher SA values among those five untuned learners (5/7 in MRE, 4/7 in SA).
-Hence, we elect to use DE to tune CART.
-Also, these tables show that hyperparameter optimization is beneficial.
-The DECART columns of Table~\ref{tbl:med_mre} and Table~\ref{tbl:med_sa} show that this method has much better median SAs and MREs than the untuned methods.
-As shown in the last column of Table~\ref{tbl:med_mre}, the median error for DECART is under 10\% (to be precise, 7\%).
-On the other hand, the results of Table~\ref{tbl:iqr_mre} and Table~\ref{tbl:iqr_sa} also demonstrate the stability of DECART (with lowest IQR when measuring the performance variability of all methods).
+Further, these tables show that hyperparameter optimization is beneficial.
+The GSCART, FLASH, DECART and ASKL columns of Table~\ref{tbl:med_mre} and Table~\ref{tbl:med_sa} show that these methods have better median MREs and SAs than the untuned methods.
+For example, as shown in Table~\ref{tbl:med_mre}, the median error for DECART is usually at least 15\% less than the CART.
+Additionally, the results of Table~\ref{tbl:iqr_mre} and Table~\ref{tbl:iqr_sa} also demonstrate the stability of HPO methods (with the lower IQR when measuring the performance variability of all methods).